Are you thinking of living in Chelmsford?

 There are currently 37 primary and 11 secondary schools within Chelmsford, with exceptional primaries including; Beehive Lane Community Primary School, Perryfields Junior School and Chancellor Park Primary School, all rated outstanding by Ofsted.

 Other notable secondary schools include Sandon and the Boswells, both rated good by Ofsted.

 With such a range of exceptional education institutions within Chelmsford, it is understandable why the city is as popular as it is for families.

-Chelmsford is generally regarded as a safe city to live in, with a lower crime rate than the UK average.
+However, Chelmsford is generally regarded as a safe city to live in.

 Known historically as the home and birthplace of radio, Chelmsford has a tradition of being a pioneer.